• Skip to main content

 Elvis-Style Challah French Toast

-This post has been compensated as part of my partnership with Foodiechats and the Georgia Peanut Commission and may contain affiliate links.
+This post has been compensated as part of my partnership with Foodiechats and the Georgia Peanut Commission.
 As always, all opinions are 100% my own.

 Fluffy challah bread is given the royal treatment in this decadent breakfast classic topped with peanuts, peanut butter, bananas, and bacon.
 This Elvis-Style Challah French Toast is an easy recipe that will majorly wow your friends and family.